davidjfriedman/MsSentinel.HandsOnLab.1/README.md

 Let's visit the swagger UI page for our synthetic endpoints.
 Note the output of the `Deploy-Services` script above, which gave you a URL ending in `.azurecontainerapps.io/`.
 Paste that URL into your browser address bar, followed by `swagger`.
 For example: `https://c-web-redacted.westus.azurecontainerapps.io/swagger`.

-From here, take some time to familiazize yourself with the "SyntheticS1" group of endpoints.
+From here, take some time to familiarize yourself with the "SyntheticS1" group of endpoints.
 These endpoints will be used when we deploy the CCP connector.

 ## Install and connect a connector